ammdias/finctrl/MANUAL.md

 This is what the program IS NOT and CANNOT DO:

-* It will not contact your homebanking system;
+* It will not contact your home banking system;
 * It will not scan your bills and insert them automatically;
 * It will not produce beautiful (or even ugly) graphics;
 * It will not analyse your savings and make predictions on where you will be in